 Completely Centred on Individuals

-What separates us from the traditional, ‘mass’ approach to day service, is that it’s not about service users arriving at a centre for the day, taking part in generic activities, and going home.
+What separates us from many traditional day services, is that it's not about service users arriving at a centre for the day, all taking part in standard activities, and going home.
 We use community service locations as bases only: our service users come to the service location and from there are taken to participate in their specific, individualised activity - according to their personal Support Plan.
 It could be at home, at the service location, out in the community, or a combination.

 It could be a leisure activity, or a practical skill such as catching public transport - learning how to read a bus timetable in preparation for going out to work.
 Some of our users go out into the community to hone social skills, while others may benefit from vocational training, or a creative pursuit.
 Perhaps it’s helping out at a local business, joining a local charity group, or going to the local gym for swimming lessons.
 Whatever direction our service users follow, it’s always a move towards growth and a life of greater meaning.